 Considering how finicky and fussy fiddle leaf figs are, it’s hard to imagine them as hardy rainforest plants.
 Yet, these beauties are built for warm, humid weather, and they love being in the sun.
 The problem is that they need to acclimate to UV rays, or they will end up with sunburn.

-In the wild and in established gardens, fiddle leaf figs seem to have no problem thriving no matter the weather.
+When a fiddle leaf fig lives in the wild or in established gardens, this plant seem to have no problem thriving no matter the weather.
 Domestically-grown fiddle leaf figs, on the other hand, often seem to want to wilt at the drop of a hat.
 This is purely a result of their environment and can easily be resolved for your plant to reach its full growth potential.

 The idea that fiddle leaf figs can get too much sun is a myth.
 Yes, they can contract sunburn, but that is almost always due to too much too soon.
 In the following sections, we’ll go into more detail about preventing sunburn and acclimating fiddle leaf figs to outdoor living.